agentmodels/agentmodels.org/chapters/02-agents-as-models.md

 ---
 layout: chapter
-title: Probabilistic programming in Webppl
+title: Building agent models in WebPPL
-description: "Webppl: a functional subset of Javascript, with primitives for sampling from random variables and for Bayesian inference "
+description: "Introduction to WebPPL: a functional subset of Javascript, with primitives for sampling from random variables and for Bayesian inference "
-is_section: false
+is_section: true
 ---